10 Best Herbal Juices For Nasal Congestion

 Salvia officinalis, commonly known as sage, has been traditionally used for its medicinal properties, including its potential to alleviate nasal congestion.

-However, it is important to consult a healthcare professional before using parsley juice, especially for individuals with existing health conditions or those taking medications.
+However, it is important to consult a healthcare professional before using sage juice, especially for prolonged periods or in individuals with existing health conditions.

 10. Ceylon cinnamon (Cinnamomum verum)